C.J. Cron Player Props: Rockies vs. Padres

 C.J.
 Cron At The Plate (2022)

-- Among qualified batters last season, he ranked 66th in batting average, while his on-base percentage ranked 73rd and he was 28th in slugging.
+- Among qualifying hitters in MLB last season, his batting average ranked 66th, his on-base percentage ranked 73rd, and he was 28th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.